Mahdibenamor/Injectable_mvvm/README.md

 ---

 1. Create a new dart file and define a global var for your GetIt instance.
-2. Define a top-level function (lets call it configureDependencies) then annotate it with @injectableInit.
+2. Define a top-level function (lets call it configureDependencies) then annotate it with @FmvvmInit.
 3. Import the **Generated** dart file created later on in the code.
-This will follow the name of the file with the `@InjectableInit` annotated func, eg `file_name.config.dart`.
+This will follow the name of the file with the `@FmvvmInit` annotated func, eg `file_name.config.dart`.
 4. Call the **Generated** extension func getIt.init(), or your custom initializer name inside your configure func.

 Note: This example is for version 2+